Greenland Ending, Explained: What Happens to John Garrity and His Family?

 A Family Man

 As the family waits for the impact, Nathan tearfully asks his parents why he isn’t getting the flashbacks he is supposed to before his death.
 This is something that he mentioned earlier, as he heard it from one of his friends.
-His father consoles him by saying that he and Allison love him from the bottom of their hearts, and the most important thing right now is that all of them are together in this moment.
-John has known that there is always a possibility that they might not get to the bunker in time, and even if they do, it might not withstand the impact.
+His father consoles him by saying that he and Allison love him from the bottom of their hearts, and the most important thing right now is that they all are together in this moment.
+John knows that there is always a possibility that they might not get to the bunker in time, and even if they do, it might not withstand the impact.

 However, considering how everything turns out, that girl may have survived if he had agreed to take her.
 Later, he saves a passenger from a burning car.
 As the entire planet is slated to soon go up in flames, this random act of courage seems somewhat futile.
-John is not the classic disaster film protagonist who saves the entire humankind.
+John is not the classic disaster film protagonist who saves all of humankind.
 But he is, without a doubt, a man who will go to any length to protect his family.

 A New Dawn